Trade Advisory Group Members Named

 Washington - U.S. Customs and Border Protection Commissioner Alan D. Bersin today announced the membership of the 12th Advisory Committee on Commercial Operations of Customs and Border Protection better known as COAC.
 This 20-member council advises the secretaries of the Department of the Treasury and the Department of Homeland Security on the commercial operations of CBP and related DHS and Treasury functions.

-"The expertise COAC provides enhances CBP efforts to secure and facilitate trade," said Deputy Commissioner David V. Aguilar.
-"Our collaboration is critical to ensure the efficient flow of commerce and, therefore, the economic vitality of the nation."
+"The expertise that COAC provides enhances CBP's efforts to secure and facilitate trade," said Bersin.
+"Our partnership and the work we do together is critical to ensure the efficient flow of commerce and therefore, important for the economic vitality of the country."

 - Scott Childers, The Walt Disney Company, Kissimmee, Fla.

 - Colleen Clarke, Roanoke Trade Services, Inc., Schaumburg, Ill.

 - Mary Ann Comstock, UPS Supply Chain Solutions, Sweet Grass, Mont.